pypa/cibuildwheel/docs/contributing.md

 bin/bump_version.py
 ```

-You'll be prompted to enter the new version number.
+(or `nox -s bump_version`) You'll be prompted to enter the new version number.
 Update the changelog when prompted.
 The script will create a 'bump version' commit and version tag.

 Finally, cut the release and push to GitHub.